 Core research and development themes

-Dysregulation of the autonomic nervous system (ANS), the part of our nervous systems responsible for the fight/flight/fright and the rest and digest responses, appears to precede numerous conditions including high blood pressure, heart disease, and type 2 diabetes.
+Dysregulation of the autonomic nervous system (ANS), the part of our nervous systems responsible for the fight/flight/freeze and the rest and digest responses, appears to be one of the earliest signs that our bodies are no longer entirely healthy.
+It precedes numerous conditions including high blood pressure, heart disease, and type 2 diabetes.
 This part of the nervous system heavily influences things like our breathing, heart rate, blood pressure, digestion, and immune function.
-We believe this central role in controlling physiology make it a prime target for early detection and non-pharmacological treatment.
+We believe this central role in controlling physiology make it a prime target for early detection and non-pharmacological treatment of many metabolic and neurological conditions.

 Over the last few years, the BioDesign Lab has focused heavily on breathing technologies for the treatment of sleep apnoea and chronic obstructive pulmonary diseases (COPD).
 The prime example of this is the Rest Activity Cycler (RACer), an alternative to more traditional continuous positive airway pressure that respects the nasal cycle and its important contribution to respiratory health, sleep quality, and mental health.